Hardy Bird of Paradise Tree

 Height: 60" tall

 (aka: Erythrostemon gilliesii) We have grown this South American native for decades, during which time it survived 0 degrees F with only a little tip burn.
-Even more impressive is that it has survived Zone 6 temperatures when kept dry in winter at the Denver Botanic Garden.
+Even more impressive is that it has survived Zone 6 temperatures when kept dry in winter at the Denver Botanic Gardens.
 Caesalpinia gilliesii has woody stems adorned toward the top with lacy, grey-green, mimosa-like leaves.
 Topping each stem, starting in June (NC), are stunningly indescribable flower heads composed of bright yellow petals with contrasting red stamens that resemble long red threads emerging from the flower.
 Caesalpinia gilliesii is sure to draw both visitor stares and rave reviews.

 Here in the lower Piedmont of NC, winter hardiness zone 7b, usually the only maintenance needed by this Bird of Paradise is to trim out any stems that have been killed by winter's cold.
 In milder climates shrubs might need a bit of renewal pruning every few years.